atrosekta/rust-electrical-wiki/content/rf.md

 ---

-Radio Frequency or RF for short, is a signal that can be sent or received anywhere on the map.
+Radio Frequency or RF for short, is a signal that can be sent or received to or from anywhere on the map.

 Small Oil Rig: 4765 / Large Oil Rig: 4768 / Giant Excavator: 4777